CS6704-VT/Basics-Workshop/Bash.md

 echo "testing" | grep "o"
 ```

+* Save the created files here (path.txt and shells-test.txt) to add with your submission.

 ## Advanced: Setting Environment Variables

 Bash commands are also very useful for setting up your environment.
 Think of [environment variables](https://ioflood.com/blog/bash-set-environment-variable/) as the settings of your Bash shell – allowing you to customize your shell environment, providing a versatile and handy tool for various tasks.